-With such a high level of interest and activity in renewable connections, it’s important that your connection application is prepared correctly.
+With such a huge level of interest and activity in renewable connections, it’s important that your connection application is prepared correctly.
 We’re here to help.

 1. Arrange to talk to us

-At SHE Transmission, we can work with you to review your plans, discuss potential options and guide you through the application process.
-We’ll put you in touch with the right people, both here at Scottish and Southern Electricity Networks and also at National Grid, ensuring you have all the guidance you need on initial feasibility, application and data requirements.
+At SSEN Transmission, we will work with you to review your plans, discuss potential options and guide you through the application process.
+We’ll put you in touch with the right people, both here and at National Grid Electricity System Operator (NGESO), ensuring you have all the guidance you need on initial feasibility, application and data requirements.
 We’ll also provide details on fees and charges, plus any other support you may need to get your application off the ground.

 2. Provide background information

 Before you come and speak to us, it’s important that you have the following information to hand as it will help to inform our discussion:

 • Capacity of your development in Megawatts (MW).